 Post office accounts

 Post offices also offer banking services and savings and current accounts.
-Non-residents may not open a post office account.
-Any resident over the age of 18 may open a post office account.

 - Tax number (Codice Fiscale)